Backpage: Backpage v. Dart

 Following his loss in Dart v.
 Craigslist, Cook County, Illinois Sheriff Tom Dart turned his attention to Backpage, and more specifically, two of Backpage's payment processors, MasterCard and Visa.
 In June 2015, Dart wrote a letter to both companies, requesting that they "cease and desist" allowing their cards to purchase any ads on Backpage, even non-adult ones, suggesting that they could be in violation of federal law due to human trafficking via ads on the site.
-MC and Visa complied.
+Both MasterCard and Visa complied.
 Backpage then sued Dart in federal court, arguing he had used the power of his office to violate Backpage's First Amendment rights.
 The district court ruled in Dart's favor, but in November 2015, a three-judge panel of the Seventh Circuit Court of Appeals reversed the district court in an opinion written by Judge Richard Posner.

 Posner noted that Dart would only be in the right if there had been "no constitutional protected speech in the ads on Backpage's website".
 As a result, Posner found Dart's letter to be a First Amendment violation.
 Posner pointed out that Dart's claim that "everything in the adult section of Backpage's website is criminal, violent, or exploitive," was inaccurate.